vivaria/edisonrul.ing/docs/source/cards/d/destiny-hero-fear-monger.md

 ### Card Rulings

-●This card's effect targets 1 Destiny Hero monster in your GY, when it activates during your Standby Phase.
+*   This card's effect targets 1 Destiny Hero monster in your GY, when it activates during your Standby Phase.